Yamini2001/LeetCode-Solutions/README.md

   Given a binary string s, return the number of substrings with all characters 1's.
 Since the answer may be too large, return it modulo 109 + 7.

   ## Check If All 1s Are at Least Length K Places Away
-  Given an binary array nums and an integer k, return true if all 1's are at least k places away from each other, otherwise return false.
+  Given a binary array nums and an integer k, return true if all 1's are at least k places away from each other, otherwise return false.

+  ## 1-bit and 2-bit Character
+  Given a binary array bits that ends with 0, return true if the last character must be a one-bit character.

 ### Implementation